rejetto/hfs/README.md

   While the project should not become too complex, yours may be an idea for a plugin.

+- Write guides or make videos for other users.
+[We got a wiki](https://github.com/rejetto/hfs/wiki)!

 - Submit your code

   If you'd like to make a change yourself in the code, please first open an "issue" or "discussion" about it,